kakdoma/admin-bro-upload/README.md

-# Upload Feature for AdminBro
+# Upload Feature for AdminBro with support for uploading to arrays

-This is an official [AdminBro](https://github.com/SoftwareBrothers/admin-bro) feature which uploads files to resources.
+This is a fork of the official [AdminBro](https://github.com/SoftwareBrothers/admin-bro) feature which uploads files to resources.

+This fork adds the ability to upload files to an array of nested objects.

 ## AdminBro